Several important pieces of Illinois’ family-law legislation have become law:

 For better or worse, it will delete the language providing that the obligor shall be liable to the obligee for the dollar amount of the premiums that were not paid.
 Provides that an employer may eliminate a child from the insurance obligor’s health insurance coverage if the employer no longer provides a group health insurance plan to any employees or the child is no longer eligible for coverage due to federal or State restrictions.

 Deletes a(1) and (2).
 Adds (5) and (6).

-Amends §603.5 Temporary Parental Allocation Orders.
-New subsection (a-5) allows a court to order the temporary relocation of a child–before entry of a final allocation judgment if in the child’s best interests.
-Provides that a temporary relocation does not prejudice either parent in the allocation of parental responsibilities contained in a final allocation judgment.
+Pub.
+Act 102-143 amends §603.5 Temporary Parental Allocation Orders.
+It adds a new subsection a-5 to Section 603.5A new subsection.
+Subsection (a-5) allows a court to order the temporary relocation of a child–before entry of a final allocation judgment if in the child’s best interests.
+The new law provides that a temporary relocation does not prejudice either parent in the allocation of parental responsibilities contained in a final allocation judgment.